AG: 2 standoff suspects found dead inside NH hotel after fatal officer-involved shooting

 “They knocked on my door at 9:30 (p.m.) and I answered the door and they said, ‘you need to leave,'” one guest recalled.
 “It wasn’t until I got downstairs to the lobby that they told me there was a shooting going on.”

-Anyone with information is asked to call Sgt.
-Matt Amatucci of the N.H.
-State Police Major Crime Unit at 603-419-8291.
+Anyone with information on Marshall’s whereabouts leading up to the incident is asked to call Detective Sergeant Matt Amatucci of the New Hampshire State Police Major Crime Unit at 603-419-8291.

 This is a developing story; stay with 7News on air and online for the latest updates.